-"Voluntary teleworking - how does it affect health at work?"
+- "Teleworking and psychosocial health during the Covid-19 pandemic".
+At the end of 2020, the University of Mälardalen received the equivalent of €182,000 to study managers' and employees' experience regarding work at a distance during the Covid-19 pandemic.
+The project, which was carried out until September 2022, concerns psychosocial health, well-being, new working conditions, work/life balance, and productivity.
+The results could contribute to "the establishment of healthy and productive remote work in the future". - "Voluntary teleworking how does it affect health at work?"
 In this case, the University of Gävle received around €237,000 to investigate how the employees of an industrial firm and a municipality experienced their physical and psychosocial work environment, in the recommended teleworking periods during the Covid-19 crisis.
 The study will also investigate the effects of teleworking on the productivity, work/life balance and well-being of these workers.
-The project is being carried out until September 2023 and the results could lead to changes in the recommendations concerning the establishment of teleworking.
+The project is being carried out until September 2023 and the results could lead to changes in the recommendations concerning the implementation of teleworking.

-Finally, it should be mentioned that in 2021 the government published the new work environment strategy 2021-2025 titled "A good work environment for the future71", which was developed jointly with the Swedish authority for the work environment and the social partners.
+Finally, it should be mentioned that in 2021 the government published the new work environment strategy 2021-2025 titled "A good work environment for the future71", which was developed jointly with the Swedish Work Environment Authority and the social partners.